podaac/the-coding-club/notebooks/dask_with_cloud/ancillary/generalized_parallelization/readme.md

 ### Background

-The computation in `general_parallelization.ipynb` coarsens a MUR SST data product (https://doi.org/10.5067/GHGMR-4FJ04) from 0.01 degree to 1 degree resolution.
+The computation in `general_parallelization.ipynb` coarsens the MUR (Multiscale Ultrahigh Resolution) SST data product (https://doi.org/10.5067/GHGMR-4FJ04) from 0.01 degree to 1 degree resolution.
 An example is shown in the below figure.
 The notebook presents a toy example of processing 10 files but the goal ultimately is to process 100, 1000, 10,000 files.
 For these larger number of files, computation time and cost become more consequential.
 The goal of this small assessment is to compare computation times and costs of several EC2 instance types, in order to provide guidance to users in their own computations.

 ![example_figure](./example_downscaling.png)